-- To add a page, do any of the following:

-- Click from page overview.

-- ◆ Click Add Page from the viewer list.

-- To remove a page, do any of the following.

-- Right-click the page from the viewer list, and select Delete.

-- In the viewer list, click the target viewer to open its page overview, and then click in for the page to be removed.
+- To add a Page to a viewer, click Add Page from the Viewer list or from the viewer's Page Overview. - To remove a Page, do any of the following. - In the viewer list, right-click the Page and select Delete. - In Page Overview, click in for the associated Page to be removed.